Final team talk for the 2025 BAA North Championship

 Our partner Aikido clubs

-If you can’t attend our Thursday or Saturday classes, then why not consider one of these Aikido Clubs:
+If you can’t attend the Bradford Aikido Club, then why not consider one of these Aikido clubs:

 What is Aikido?

-Competitive (or Sport) Aikido is a relatively recent innovation, with national and international competitions for Juniors, Youth, Cadets and Seniors.
+Competitive (or Sport) Aikido is a relatively recent innovation, with national and international competitions for Juniors, Youth, Cadets and Seniors organised by the British Aikido Association (BAA) and Worldwide Sports Aikido Federation (WSAF).

 Upcoming events

-View details of competitions that club seniors and juniors have competed in along wth Aikido Shiai Randori.
+Read more about competitions that Bradford seniors and juniors have competed and examples of Aikido Shiai Randori.

 Want to know more?

-Our mat fees are £5 for a junior and £6 for a senior, payable for just the training sessions attended.
+Our mat fees are £5.00 per session for a junior and £7.50 per session for a senior.

 See our club details page for more details.

-As a member of the British Aikido Association (BAA) we follow the BAA grading syllabus which defines the requirements for each kyu grade (yellow, orange etc) and Dan Grade (black belt).
+As members of the British Aikido Association (BAA) we follow the BAA grading syllabus which defines the requirements for each kyu grade (yellow, orange etc) and Dan Grade (black belt).

-To be promoted to a Dan grade, you will need to pass a formal grading demonstrating both Kata and Hikitategeiko (application of Aikido techniques).
+To be awarded a dan grade, you will need to pass a formal grading demonstrating both Kata and Hikitategeiko (application of Aikido techniques).

 View on Facebook